Knowledge base

 - Leave the default location or choose to install the app in a new folder that you can create using an icon visible to the right of point 8 in the image.

-- Click on the Next button:
+- Click the button Next:

-- Set the username and password.
+- Configure username and password.

-- Click on the Next button:
+- Click the button Next:

 - Confirm the installation of the application in the next step and wait.

-- Take note of any error message on the screen if, for example, the installation folder chosen is not empty or if the PHP version of the site on which you are attempting the installation is not compatible.
+- Take note of any error message on the screen if, for example, the chosen installation folder is not empty or if the PHP version of the site on which you are attempting the installation is not compatible.

 Uninstall a Web Application